 Back in the late 90’s bubble I hired a very bright intern, John Elton, who is now a Partner at Greycroft.
-John became one of the original iNovia Partners who raised the our fund in 2007, and pressed me for deal flow.
-I introduced iNovia to their first investment, Collective.
+John became one of the original inovia capital Partners who raised our fund in 2007, and pressed me for deal flow.
+I introduced inovia to their first investment, Collective.

 The future is going to be fun, because every week I hear from an entrepreneur with a new way to solve a problem, it only gets better going forward.

 The most overlooked skill in this business is recruiting.